damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 We still keep a running agenda, which acts like an internal "GitLab News" update.
 It's expected that even if you can't make the meeting, you still read it.
-We start with agenda items which any can add.
+We start with agenda items which anyone can add.

 Then we get an update from members of a functional team.
 So you can find out what other teams are working on easily and ask questions.